FIAF/modelling-workshops/classes/fiafcore-work.md

 **1.3.3 Country of Reference**

-One day `country` could be inferred based on location data attributed to `events` or `agents` (which would also allow for a plurality of interpretations to coexist), but I recognise that it is historically a  filmographic staple and extremely useful for disambiguation.
+Maybe one day `country` could be inferred based on location data attributed to `events` or `agents` (which would also allow for a plurality of interpretations of how to attribute film nationality to coexist), but it is historically a filmographic staple and extremely useful for disambiguation.
 ```

 <https://fiafcore.org/ontology/hasCountry> a owl:ObjectProperty ;